-Supplementing these asset benchmark portfolios, the year-end 2020 MCRCS includes two simplified liability benchmark portfolios aiming to capture also the risk of decreasing interest rates.
+Supplementing these asset benchmark portfolios, the year-end 2022 MCRCS includes three simplified liability benchmark portfolios aiming to capture the risk of different exposures to interest rates.
 These portfolios consist of risk-free zero coupon bonds with negative weights, using the EEA liability cash flow data obtained from the corresponding QRTs.
-One portfolio has a longer duration than the asset benchmark portfolios, one has a shorter duration.
+One portfolio has a longer duration than the asset benchmark portfolios, one has a shorter duration, and the third one is calibrated to neutralise interest rate risk.
+The latter is only combined with the EUR asset portfolio.
 At the current stage these portfolios intentionally neither capture potential asset-liability interactions, loss-absorbing capacities of technical provisions nor any other optionalities.